 compatibility testing is available thereafter.

-This announcement is being provided so that the information needed for utility project planning and to protect utility investment in deployments based upon older versions of the standard.
+This announcement is being provided so that the information needed for utility project planning and to protect utility investment in deployments is based upon older versions of the standard.
 What is being proposed does not mean that older versions of devices would not be available, only that newer versions would be conformance tested to the current version and for compatibility with the older version.